Imaginea/i-tagger/conll_csv_experiments/README.md

 - Open browser and navigate to : http://localhost:8080/predictText
   Here user can enter any text to get the tags for the entered text.

+    **How to run?**:
-Eg: He was well backed by England hopeful Mark Butcher who made 70 as Surrey closed on 429 for seven, a lead of 234.
+    Sentence: He was well backed by England hopeful Mark Butcher who made 70 as Surrey closed on 429 for seven, a lead of 234.
-OR
+    Model Dir: /path/to/i-tagger/conll_csv_experiments/csv_data_iterator/bilstm_crf_v0/

 - Open browser and navigate to : http://localhost:8080/predict
   Here user can upload a file and get the tags for the uploaded file.